When is it the right time to fell a tree?

 Often people with little knowledge, or poorly advised by garden centres, will plant unsuitable species of trees too close to buildings.
 To begin with problems may not be apparent but over the years as a tree grows it can cause huge damage to a building’s structural foundations, drainage, garden walls, or neighbouring properties.

-In these situations felling and removal of the tree is usually the only solution available, though sometimes it may be possible to avoid this by employment of a specialised pruning regime.
+In these situations, felling and removal of the tree is usually the only solution available, though sometimes it may be possible to avoid this by the employment of a specialised pruning regime.
 Myers Tree Care’s professional tree surgeons will be able to advise and recommend the customer’s best options.